 TED Talks 2006-2012

-As TED’s founding “Director of Film + Video,” I initially launched and, for half a decade, continued to supervise the direction, production, and creative direction of TEDTalks, the Peabody Award winning video series of ideas and inspiration from TED’s roster of authors, architects, rockstars, astronauts, knights, and Nobel laureates: Bill Gates, Bono, Jane Goodall, Hillary Clinton, Stephen Hawking.
-(I did other things too.)
+As TED’s founding “Director of Film + Video,” I built TED’s entire video infrastructure from the ground up and introduced TEDTalks to the world prompting the organization’s transformation from a conference with a digital presence to a major media platform and global community.
+For more than half a decade, I supervised the direction, production, and creative direction of the Peabody Award winning video series of ideas and inspiration from TED’s roster of authors, architects, rockstars, astronauts, knights, and Nobel laureates: Bill Gates, Bono, Jane Goodall, Hillary Clinton, Stephen Hawking.

 I went from from nobody knowing where I worked to being accused of having the best job in the world, and as I transitioned out to tackle personal projects, my last business cards simply read: “Film Director at Large.”
 I loved those cards.